bombasticSlacks/Aspirant/Game/Doctor.md

 You can perform surgery on people.

 #### Sword Surgeon
-When making skill tests with a rending weapon, you may substitute your medicine skill for melee skill.
+When making skill tests with a rending weapon, you may substitute your [Medicine](Medicine) skill for melee skill.

 ---
 ### Advanced